Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Step 4: Set up your laser machine for paper

-Before you begin, make sure your paper laser engraver is turned on and properly connected to your computer or mobile device—for example, via USB cable or Bluetooth.
+Before you start, make sure your laser engraving device for paper is switched on and correctly connected to your computer or mobile device – e.g., via USB cable or Bluetooth.

-Prepare your design: Open your graphics software and load the design you want to engrave on your paper.
+Prepare Design: Open your graphics software and load the desired design you want to engrave on your paper.

-Method 1: If you're using the LaserPecker 4 (LP4), you can use a ruler to measure the distance between the front of the paper and the laser head.
+Method 1: If you are using the LaserPecker 4 (LP4), you can use a ruler to measure the distance between the front of the paper and the laser head.
 The recommended distance is 15 cm (150 mm).

-Method 2: Alternatively, pay attention to the two red dots emitted by the device—if they overlap, the focus is optimal.
-This will ensure the best engraving results.
+Method 2: Alternatively, look at the two red dots emitted by the device – if they overlap, the focus is optimally set.
+This will give you the best engraving result.

-Position the paper: Place your paper object (e.g., a gift bag) in the work area of the paper laser machine.
-Use the preview to check that the design is positioned correctly.
+Position Paper: Place your paper object (e.g., a gift bag) in the working area of the laser machine for paper.
+Check via the preview whether the design is correctly positioned.
 If necessary, adjust the size or position of the design.

-Set laser parameters: aOpen the settings menu for laser engraving on paper in the software and select parameters such as power, speed and resolution according to the paper type and design complexity.
+Adjust settings for laser engraving paper: In the software, open the settings menu for laser engraving on paper and select parameters such as power, speed, and resolution according to the paper type and design complexity.

 Resolution: 2k